lantoli/terraform-provider-lantoli/docs/resources/encryption_at_rest.md

 See [Encryption at Rest](https://docs.atlas.mongodb.com/security-kms-encryption/index.html) for more information, including prerequisites and restrictions.

-~> **IMPORTANT** Atlas encrypts all cluster storage and snapshot volumes, securing all cluster data on disk: a concept known as encryption at rest, by default.
+~> **IMPORTANT** By default, Atlas enables encryption at rest for all cluster storage and snapshot volumes.

 ~> **IMPORTANT** Atlas limits this feature to dedicated cluster tiers of M10 and greater.
 For more information see: https://www.mongodb.com/docs/atlas/reference/api-resources-spec/#tag/Encryption-at-Rest-using-Customer-Key-Management